 Moreover, THC is the psychoactive component that makes one feel high, and it also builds in the system.
-THC cannot only show up in drug tests but is also known to alter the brain chemistry of adolescents regarding this specific cannabinoid.
+THC can not only show up in drug tests but also alter the brain chemistry of adolescents regarding this specific cannabinoid.

 Additionally, make sure to never give any full-spectrum products to your children, adolescents, and your pets.
 THC can have adverse effects on their brain chemistry.
-It’s also a good idea to look at the lab reports of products before you make a purchase.
+It’s also a good idea to look at the lab reports of products before making a purchase.

 When you shop with us, you can do so with confidence because we offer maximum transparency in this area.
 Not only do you get to take a look at the lab reports, but you can also know that we guarantee quality.